Paralympics-Russian and Belarusian athletes can compete as neutrals at Beijing Winter Games | Sports-Games

 The International Olympic Committee (IOC) this week recommended that sports federations suspend teams and athletes from the two countries but added that they could compete as neutrals if time or legal constraints prevented their removal.
 "They will compete under the Paralympic flag and not be included in the medal table," the IPC said in a statement https://www.paralympic.org/press-release/ipc-makes-decisions-regarding-rpc-and-npc-belarus.

-"They will compete under the Paralympic flag and not be included in the medal table," the IPC said in a statement https://www.paralympic.org/press-release/ipc-makes-decisions-regarding-rpc-and-npc-belarus.
-"In deciding what action to take, the Board was guided by the IPC's core principles, which include a commitment to political neutrality and impartiality, and an unwavering belief in the transformative power of sport.

-"These are key components of the new IPC Constitution that was approved at the 2021 IPC General Assembly held just over three months ago."
 Russian athletes were already set to compete under the Russian Paralympic Committee banner as part of sanctions imposed for a state-sponsored doping programme.
+Russia and Belarus will participate as Neutral Paralympic Athletes and Paralympic Neutral Athletes, respectively.

+IPC president Andrew Parsons said that while Russia had launched the attack on Ukraine, the athletes were not the aggressors.
+"It's important to make that distinction... they are not soldiers and we need to treat them with respect just like the others who have earned the right to be here," he told reporters.

+"We do recognise the seriousness and magnitude of the situation but we just tried to follow the rules and separate politics from sport."
+IPC DECISION SPARKS CRITICISM

 Britain condemned the IPC's decision, with UK Culture Secretary Nadine Dorries, who is responsible for sport, saying she would consult with British sports bodies on how best to protest this decision.
 "I am extremely disappointed in the IPC - this is the wrong decision and I call on them to urgently reconsider," Dorries said in a statement.